 It’s like buying a car that is limited to 50 km/h.
 You will reach your destination sooner or later, but with a different car, you could get there much faster.
 On the contrary, successful salespeople seek to reach the “bottom” of the sales funnel by affecting the speed of guiding customers down the sales funnel.

-In order to successfully use this factor, you’ll need to take a personalised, multichannel approach to engaging customers at each stage of their buying journey.
+In order to successfully use this factor, you’ll need to take a personalized, multichannel approach to engaging customers at each stage of their buying journey.
 This calls for a well-thought-out content marketing strategy (V for Variability) that will enable your business to deliver diverse, informative and relevant content to each customer, whichever stage of the purchase funnel they’re currently at.

 In order to leverage your sales funnel at its full capacity, you have to focus on all the four factors.
-Act carefully and evaluate the behavioural, technical and intra-corporate data to adjust your approach.
+Act carefully and evaluate the behavioral, technical and intra-corporate data to adjust your approach.
 Let’s take a closer look at each of the factors.

 The factor of volume at the upper stages of the funnel is the basis for any marketing strategy.
 The growth in the number of new sales ensures that the company’s revenue objectives are met.
 In addition, it provides the amount of data needed to apply advanced analysis methods (such as Big Data and Machine Learning).